octagony/vscode_vim/README.md

 - Most of the key bindings set for VSCode copy my own key bindings for Nvim.
 I recommend looking at [this repository](https://github.com/octagony/dev_files) where my configuration files are stored

-- If you feel you don't know enough to use Vim well, I recommended [this great article](https://betterprogramming.pub/50-vim-mode-tips-for-ide-users-f7b525a794b3) by Sebastian Carlos which details Vim best practices
+- If you feel you don't know enough to use Vim well, i recommended [this great article](https://betterprogramming.pub/50-vim-mode-tips-for-ide-users-f7b525a794b3) by Sebastian Carlos which details Vim best practices

 ## Installation